andgordio/mockupless/docs/Courses/LayoutBasics/Style/units.md

 The variety of ways to measure distance and size in CSS can surprise you.
 However, it all starts with the unit that you should be pretty familiar with: **a pixel**.
 Pixels are used everywhere from measurements in graphic design tools to screen resolutions, and they are popular on the web too.

 As you probably know, the size of a pixel is different on different screens.
 High-density screens, like Retina display on iPhones and MacBooks, fit multiple physical pixels into one pixel unit.
 Google calls these pixel units [density-independent pixels](https://material.io/design/layout/density-resolution.html#density-independence), and Apple calls them [points](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/image-size-and-resolution/).
-But no matter how complex the technical part of the pixel rendering gets, remember that in CSS, pixels mean the same thing they do in Figma or other graphic design tools.
+But no matter how complex the technical part of the pixel rendering gets, remember that in CSS pixels mean the same thing they do in Figma or other graphic design tools.

 Pixels are written as `px` in CSS: